harbalk/deliteful/docs/list/List.md

 			{ label: "China", sales: 500, profit: 40, region: "Asia" },
 			{ label: "Japan", sales: 900, profit: 100, region: "Asia" }
 	];
-	// A list of categorized items from dataStore, that uses the default item renderer,
+	// A list of categorized items from dataSource, that uses the default item renderer,
 	// mapping the sales property of items to righttext and using the region property
 	// as the item category.
-	var list = new List({store: dataStore, righttextAttr: "sales", categoryAttr: "region"});
+	var list = new List({source: dataSource, righttextAttr: "sales", categoryAttr: "region"});
 	list.placeAt(document.body);
 });
 ```